toasterofbread/spmp/README.md

 <img align="left" width="140" src="androidApp/src/main/ic_launcher-playstore.png">

 # SpMp
-A YouTube Music client with a focus on language and metadata customisation, built primarily for Android using Jetpack Compose and Kotlin.
+A YouTube Music client with a focus on language and metadata customisation, built for Android using Jetpack Compose and Kotlin.

 <br>

 ## Development status
-SpMp is partially functional (I've already replaced YouTube Music with it), but many bugs remain and performance can be poor.
+SpMp is partially functional (I'm already using it daily instead of YTM), but many bugs remain and performance can be poor.

-Support for Compose Multiplatform on desktop is [in-progress](https://github.com/toasterofbread/spmp-server) but will not be a priority until the main project is stable.
+Support for Compose Multiplatform on desktop is [planned](https://github.com/toasterofbread/spmp-server) but will not be a priority until the main project is stable.

 <br>